 Why New Parents End Up with Repetitive Injuries and How to Prevent Them

 Having a child is the most wonderful and disruptive event in one’s life.
 There are so many new experiences and emotions that can overwhelm new parents for good and bad.
-But while parents prepare for everything they can think of for the child, they rarely think of themselves until problems such as aches and pains become apparent (pun-intended).
+But while parents prepare for everything they can think of, they rarely think of themselves until problems such as aches and pains become apparent (pun intended).
 Caring for a child increases repetitive activities that might not have been performed often before and could cause injury.
 These repetitive activities can include:

 Activities performed on the ground or waist level (changing diapers)

 Awkward static positions (feeding)